 How much is Iran charging ships to transit the Strait of Hormuz?

 Iran is demanding payments of up to $2 million per voyage from commercial vessels seeking passage through the Strait of Hormuz, according to Bloomberg.
-The fees are collected on an ad hoc basis by the IRGC Navy, and the payment mechanism — including currency — remains unclear.
-Not all transiting vessels appear to face the same charge, with terms varying based on bilateral agreements between Iran and individual nations.
+At least two payments have been settled in Chinese yuan, per Lloyd’s List Intelligence.
+Not all transiting vessels face the same charge — Indian LPG carriers appear to have received free passage as a diplomatic concession, while terms vary based on bilateral agreements between Iran and individual nations.

 Is Iran allowed to charge tolls on the Strait of Hormuz under international law?